vyapp/vy/README.md

 Contributors
 ============

-It is with great pleasure and emotion that i thank to all people who helped me along vy development.
+It is with great pleasure and emotion that I thank to all people who helped me along vy development.
 They contributed with ideas, criticism and believed in the idea of implementing an editor/ide in pure python on top of Tkinter that is such a great graphical toolkit.

 ...